drphilmarshall/LocalGroupHaloProps/README.md

 ### Getting started

 Add the module to your `$PYTHONPATH` and your `$PATH`, and the scripts should run.
-You'll need the Consuelo halo data of course - we'll try and upload a small sample for test purposes?
+You'll need the Consuelo halo data of course - we have uploaded a small sample for test purposes.

 You will also need the following library modules:

-    import numpy,atpy,sys,getopt,string,subprocess,pyfits
+    import numpy,sys,getopt,string,subprocess

-and also `astropy`...
+and also `astropy`, and Yao-Yuan Mao's "helpers" module:

+    git clone git@bitbucket.org:yymao/helpers.git

 ### Authors